 Most potential employers will expect to see examples of your past work.
 This might seem impossible if you haven’t yet been published anywhere – but this shouldn’t stand in your way.
 The fact is, the best way to start out as a fashion journalist is just to start.
 Set up a site, blog or channel, and populate it with your own content that demonstrates your skill and fashion knowledge.
 Sharing your work can help you gain visibility and establish your voice, and potentially even lead to a full-time blogging career, should that be what you want.
 Either way, your strongest pieces can form the basis of a portfolio.

 Though it’s great to be ambitious, not all fledgling fashion journalists can score their very first jobs at Vogue.
 When starting out, it’s important to keep your eyes open for opportunities with lesser-known publications.
 Do your research on jobs and paid internships with indie magazines and niche sites, many of which are regularly seeking new talent.
-To learn more about fashion journalism and get a flavour of the industry, Condé Nast College offers a One-week Fashion Journalism course.
+To learn more about fashion journalism and get a flavour of the industry, Condé Nast College offers a 5 Days of Fashion Journalism course.